360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Experiments

-\textbf{Fully-supervised methods.} To evaluate the effectiveness of our weakly-supervised method, we compare with fully-supervised methods that utilize HR depth GT maps.
+\textbf{Fully-supervised methods.} We compare with fully-supervised methods that utilize HR depth GT maps.
 To the best of our knowledge, there are no existing methods designed to generate HR depth prediction from an LR ODI.
 To this end, we add learnable up-sampling convolutional layers to OmniDepth~\cite{Zioulis2018OmniDepthDD}, UniFuse-Fusion~\cite{Jiang2021UniFuseUF}, and UniFuse-Equi~\cite{Jiang2021UniFuseUF} and re-train them with HR depth GT maps.
-As shown in Tab.~\ref{table:comparison}, our weakly-supervised method not only achieves comparable results with corresponding fully-supervised methods (\eg, 3rd-4th rows), but also outperforms corresponding supervised methods in some cases (\eg, 1st-2nd rows).
-The corresponding visual results are shown in Fig.~\ref{fig:compare_stanford}, ~\ref{fig:compare_matterport}.
-For example, in the 8th row of Fig.~\ref{fig:compare_stanford}, our method predicts the bookshelf with regular shape, while the other corresponding fully-supervised methods predict the shape with more or less warp.
+As shown in Tab.~\ref{table:comparison}, our weakly-supervised method not only achieves comparable results with corresponding fully-supervised methods (\eg, 3rd-4th rows) but also outperforms corresponding supervised methods in some cases (\eg, 1st-2nd rows).
+For example, in the 4th row of Fig.~\ref{fig:compare_matterport}, our method predicts the furniture with regular shapes, while the other corresponding fully-supervised methods predict the shape with more or less warp.

 The adaptability of our method in different input sizes is also verified, \eg, $128\times256$ and $64\times128$.
 Our weakly-supervised method outperforms the fully-supervised methods in several metrics, \eg, MAE, Abs Rel, and $\delta_3$.
-For example, when we use OmniDepth as the backbone with $128\times256$ input size, our method obtains $3.8\%$ gain in MAE metric and $5.3\%$ gain in Abs Rel metric.
-When choosing a smaller input size $64\times128$, our method can achieve similar results compared to the fully-supervised method, even though the LR depth GT map only contains 1/64 supervision signals of an HR depth GT map.
+For example, with OmniDepth as the backbone with $128\times256$ input size, our method obtains $3.8\%$ gain in MAE metric and $5.3\%$ gain in Abs Rel metric.
+When choosing a smaller input size $64\times128$, our method has inferior or comparable results compared with the fully-supervised methods.
+By taking $\times 8$ up-sampling factor and UniFuse-Fusion as the backbone, our method has no metric outperforming the fully supervised method on the Stanford2D3D dataset.
+We think it is because the LR depth GT map is too sparse, which only contains 1/64 supervision signals of an HR depth GT map.

-In addition, we train on Matterport3D dataset with UniFuse-Fusion as backbone.
-With $\times8$ up-sampling factor, our method improves $1.6\%$ in MAE metric and $0.3\%$ in $\delta_3$ metric.
-The visual results can be found in Fig.~\ref{fig:compare_matterport}, where the objects on tables in the 2nd and 4th rows have clearer shapes from our weakly-supervised method.
+In addition, we train on the Matterport3D dataset with UniFuse-Fusion and OmniDepth as backbone and achieve comparable results with the corresponding fully-supervised methods.
+For example, with UniFuse-Fusion as the backbone and $\times8$ up-sampling factor, our method improves $1.6\%$ in the MAE metric and $0.3\%$ in $\delta_3$ metric.
+Finally, in Tab.~\ref{table:comparison}, we verify the effectiveness of our method with higher resolution, \ie, $1024\times2048$.
+Given the input resolution is $256\times512$ and the up-sampling factor is 4, the results show that our weakly-supervised method performs well.
+For example, compared with the fully-supervised method, ours can improve 0.0050 in Abs Rel.